-Favourable trends continue in the global and domestic defence industry, underpinned by the highest level of global defence expenditure in over 25 years.
+The defence sector remains robust, with highly favourable global defence themes.
+XTEK is currently servicing clients across key target markets including US, Europe and Australia - where spending budgets are typically uncorrelated with markets.
 Defence spending remains at the forefront of the political landscape, with approximately 2% of global GDP attributed to military expenditure.
-Defence expenditure is expected to continue growing at approximately 5% to 7% annually in XTEK's key target markets including US, Europe and Australia / New Zealand.
-The
+Defence expenditure is expected to continue growing at approximately 5% annually in XTEK's key target markets and these favourable themes support XTEK's expectation for further international growth.